 Resurrection Lutheran Church (L.C.M.S.) hosts Sunday morning (10 a.m.) worship on campus.
-The Rev. Dr. Gary Bertels, a theology professor at Concordia, conducts the services.
+The Rev. Dr. Gary Bertels, a former theology professor at Concordia, conducts the services.
 A large number of students attend, and the entire campus community is welcome.

 There are a number of houses of Christian worship in the River Forest and Oak Park communities.
 Feel free to speak with the Campus Pastor to find one that fits your needs.